-- Tests for other thrombotic risk factors, including antithrombin level, free Protein S level, a plasma-based test for APC resistance, or a genetic test for factor V Leiden and prothrombin G20210A.
+- Tests for other thrombotic risk factors, including antithrombin level, a plasma-based test for APC resistance, or a genetic test for factor V Leiden and prothrombin G20210A.
 Tests for plasminogen, dysfibrinoginaemia, lupus anticoagulant and an anticardiolipin antibody may be required.

-- Patient bleeding risks must be assessed on an individual basis for any prophylactic recommendations, and no single prescription fits all cases.
+- Patient bleeding risks must be assessed on an individual basis for any prophylactic recommendations.
+No single prescription fits all cases.

 - Prevention of thrombosis: avoid any drugs that predispose to thrombosis (eg, combined oral contraceptives).
-See the separate article on Prevention of Venous Thromboembolism.
+See separate Prevention of Venous Thromboembolism article.

-- Acute thrombosis: see the separate articles on Deep Vein Thrombosis and Pulmonary Embolism.
+- Acute thrombosis: see separate Deep Vein Thrombosis and Pulmonary Embolism articles.

-- Pregnancy: see the separate article on Venous Thromboembolism in Pregnancy.
+- Pregnancy: see separate Venous Thromboembolism in Pregnancy article.

 - Inherited: people who are homozygous and many who are heterozygous have an increased risk of thrombosis.
 However, some people who are heterozygous will never develop a thrombosis.